-We wanted to know what happens to this fraction as " Δx goes to zero."
+We wanted to know what happens to this fraction as " $\Delta x$ goes to zero."
 Because we were able to simplify the fraction, it was easy to see the answer, but it was not quite as simple which is meaningless.
-The quantity we are really interested in does not make sense "at zero," and this is why the answer to the original problem (finding a speed or a slope) was not immediately obvious.
+The quantity we are really interested in does not make sense "at zero," and this is why the answer to the original problem (finding a velocity or a slope) was not immediately obvious.
 In other words, we are generally going to want to figure out what a quantity "approaches" in situations where we can't merely plug in a value.
 If you would like to think about a hard example (which we will analyze later) consider what happens to $(\sin x)/x$ as x approaches zero.
+Try evaluating this expression on a calculator for smaller and smaller values of x; do they seem to approach some fixed value?